-Leaving your dog home alone while on vacation is not be an option unless you have someone that can come into your house and let him outside, feed him and take him for walks.
+Don’t ever leaving your dog home alone while on vacation!
+You need someone that can come into your house and let him outside, feed him and take him for walks.

 With our Dog-Sitter Important Info Form and Checklist,

 you can relax and enjoy your vacation, knowing that your dog is in good care back home.

 If you don’t have family or friends, a dog sitter is another alternative.
 But it’s important to research them just as you would research a boarding facility.
 Read online reviews, request references, call and ask questions, visit… research, research, and more research.
 Think of this as if you were looking for a babysitter for your kids!

 1. Take your dog to visit the house he will be staying at before your planned vacation.
 Spend an hour or so just visiting.
 Don’t make a big deal about this visit.
 If you can, visit several times before your vacation.